The-Marcy-Lab-School-Assignments/swe-casestudy-1-cli-task-manager-JojolionPeak/INVESTIGATION.md

 1. What are the tradeoffs between an array of objects and an array of strings?
 2. What ideas do you have for differentiating incomplete tasks and complete tasks?

+## Question 2

+For complete tasks the string item would have to be popped or shifted.
+For incomplete tasks, they would remain on the to do list.
+This would still unnable the user to see previously completed tasks as they would be removed from the taskbar.

 **My Notes:**